Splash allows you to control when an event page becomes accessible to the public with publish status.

 How to publish or unpublish an event

 An event's published status can be found in the Event Settings tab.
-Here is where you can also toggle between published and unpublished statuses.
+Here is where you can toggle between published and unpublished statuses.

 Know before you go

 There are a few things to keep in mind when it comes to event publishing:

 - Un-publishing an event does not create a draft mode for CMS changes.
 This simply makes the event URL accessible or inaccessible.

 - Un-publishing an event does not archive it.
 The page will still exist in the Events Dashboard.

 - The unpublished status does not currently exist in integrations — meaning it won't have any affect your integrations.